 Know who the other person is.

 The other person is just as complex as you are.
 Understanding who the other person is – how they think, behave, communicate, what they like, and what they do not like – will help you begin to understand why they treat you the way that they do.
 This can help you both engage in communication and interaction better.

 My husband is a giver.
 Early in our marriage, he gave, and he gave BIG.
 It came to be the expectation that he would be giving me jewelry at almost every opportunity for gift giving that came along.
 Receiving gifts is not a way in which I truly receive love, but I know how much it means to him.
 So much so, that I forwent the chance to take him to the Dominican Republic for our 10th anniversary so he could upgrade my wedding ring.
 There is really no way to lose in that situation, is there? 🙂

-The Merriam-Webster Online Dictionary define bliss as complete happiness.
-Is there an obstacle to your happiness with this person?
+The Merriam-Webster Online Dictionary defines bliss as complete happiness.
+What’s the obstacle to your happiness with this person?
 Is it obvious and difficult to address?
-Is it something you haven’t identified yet because you are learning who you are or who they are?
+Do you know enough about them to identify it?
 Or maybe you know the obstacles and have difficulty addressing them with the other person.
 Once you know the obstacles, using what you know about yourself and the other person will help you face them and begin to overcome them.

 What steps do you take to have a great relationship all year?